CrimsonTorso/StalkOS/README.md

 # Encryption methods
 The encryption on this OS will be the best that I can acquire.
 Hopefully strong enough to halt bruteforce methods etc. I'll be setting-up a wipe method to change all data on the drive to 0-1 in binary, to completely wipe the data.
 This ensures the privacy and data is deleted.

+# To note
+To all you fools out there thinking this is real, it's not. stfu